The “Seattle Squeeze”

 Seattle Transportation in 2019 and Beyond

 In the words of Seattle Mayor Jenny Durkan, “we’re building a better city.”
 Before these improvements are complete, however, Seattle is scheduled to experience some growing pains.
-Beginning in January 2019, Seattle transportation is expected to experience congestion and delays as several major public and private construction projects impact citywide flow and access.
+Seattle transportation is expected to experience congestion and delays as several major public and private construction projects impact citywide flow and access.

 Read on for more information on upcoming projects.
 If you are visiting Seattle or planning to visit Seattle during these times and have questions about how this may affect your stay, please contact our Visitor Information Center at firstname.lastname@example.org or by calling (866) 732-2695.